zsotroav/FNTManager/spec.md

 ### Primary work window
 The primary work window contains most of the required tools:
-- On the left is a clickable list of available symbols in the loaded font
+- On the left is a clickable and scrollable list of available symbols in the loaded font
   - Above the list is an "Available symbols" label
-  - Bellow the list is a "Preview font" button that opens up the tester window
+  - Below the list is a "Preview font" button that opens up the tester window
-- A preview of the currently selected font
+- On the right is a preview of the currently selected font
   - Above the preview is a label showing the selected symbol's character and width
-  - Bellow the preview is a button to edit/save the symbol
+  - Below the preview is a button to edit/save the symbol

 #### Symbol editing
-- By default the edit button is in the edit state and reads "Edit Symbol"
+- By default, the edit button is in the edit state and reads "Edit Symbol"
 - Clicking edit will make the preview clickable (and by extension the Symbol editable) and change the text of the button to "Save Symbol"
-- Clickin save will lock the preview, return the button's text to edit, and save the symbol's new data.
+- Clicking save will lock the preview, return the button's text to edit, and save the symbol's new data.
 - While in edit mode it is not possible to select a new symbol from the list.